"Allow yourself to have an open dialogue with your professors and advisors and be honest with them, then there is no way that you can't succeed."

 I chose USD for many reasons.
 It is a great value and close to family and friends, it allowed me to work as a research assistant after graduation while taking graduate classes and has a lot of opportunities to work with different professors in different departments.

 My favorite part about USD was being able to tailor my educational needs to suit my situation.
-I had military duties that required me to be away from school for long periods of time, but the professors in Arts & Sciences worked with me and I was able to complete my degree.
+I had military duties that required me to be away from school for long periods of time, but the professors in the College of Arts & Sciences worked with me and I was able to complete my degree.
 If I had not had this support and willingness from them to work with me and my situation, I could have easily been lost in the shuffle and who knows where I'd be at now.

-I am currently an Environmental Scientist with the South Dakota Geological Survey in Vermillion.
+I am currently an environmental scientist with the South Dakota Geological Survey in Vermillion.

 "Get involved.
 Take opportunities, join groups and reach out to professors and classmates.
 Taking an active role in your education can make all the difference in your college experience."